Definition of Gender

 - “‘Gender,’ in the important sense developed by feminists, refers to our ideas of femininity and masculinity.
 It has to do with the relations of power between and within the sexes.
 It is the result of how we raise boys and girls to be men and women” (Kaufman and Kimmel 2011:53).

-- Basow, Susan A., and Susan A. Basow.
-1992.
+- Basow, Susan A. 1992.
 Gender: Stereotypes and Roles.
-Pacific Grove, CA: Brooks/Cole Publishing Company.
+3rd ed.
+Belmont, CA: Thomson Brooks/Cole.

 - Kessler, Suzanne J., and Wendy McKenna.
 1978.
 Gender: An Ethnomethodological Approach.
-Chicago: University of Chicago Press.

 - Richardson, Laurel.
 1988.
 The Dynamics of Sex and Gender: A Sociological Perspective.
 New York: Harper & Row.

 - Rosenblum, Karen Elaine, and Toni-Michelle Travis.
 2016.
 The Meaning of Difference: American Constructions of Race, Sex and Gender, Social Class, Sexual Orientation, and Disability.
 7th ed.
 New York: McGraw-Hill.